tigera-solutions/cc-eks-egress-gw/README.md

 ### Learning Objectives

-1. Learn how to configure the Calico Cloud Egress Gateway on a AWS EKS cluster.
+1. Learn how to configure the Calico Cloud Egress Gateway on an AWS EKS cluster.
 2. Learn the main use cases for Egress Gateway.

 ## Modules